Nalbuphine

 Nalbuphine, sold under the brand names Nubain among others, is an opioid analgesic which is used in the treatment of pain.
 It is given by injection into a vein, muscle, or fat.

 Side effects of nalbuphine include sedation, sweatiness, clamminess, nausea, vomiting, dizziness, vertigo, dry mouth, and headache.
-Unlike other opioids, it has little to no capacity for euphoria or respiratory depression.
-It also has little to no incidence of dysphoria, dissociation, hallucinations, and related side effects at typical therapeutic doses.
+Unlike other opioids, it has little to no capacity to cause euphoria or respiratory depression.
+There is also little to no incidence of dysphoria, dissociation, hallucinations, and related side effects at typical therapeutic doses.
 Nalbuphine is a mixed agonist/antagonist opioid modulator.
 Specifically, it acts as a moderate-efficacy partial agonist or antagonist of the μ-opioid receptor (MOR) and as a high-efficacy partial agonist of the κ-opioid receptor (KOR), whereas it has relatively low affinity for the δ-opioid receptor (DOR) and sigma receptors.

-Nalbuphine was patented in 1963 and was introduced for medical use in the United States in 1979.
+Nalbuphine was patented in 1968 and was introduced for medical use in the United States in 1979.
 It is marketed in many countries throughout the world.